Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Introduction

 \subsection{Contributions}

 Within the VSN context, this work focuses on the aforementioned SM, according to the cutting-edge interest toward the definition of transition models rather than coverage overlap models.
 To the best of authors knowledge, such a model has not been investigated in the existing literature, even though it turns out to be beneficial when dealing with complex highly dynamic scenarios.
+In particular, the novelty brought by this investigation is twofold:

-The first contribution of this work, thus, consists in the formal definition of the SM for a given VSN.
-Then, the SM identification problem is formally stated.
-This consists in the estimation of a certain Boolean matrix summarizing the information about the stimulation of the network components by a set of events.
-The problem has to be solved by exploiting the cameras collected data in correspondence to the occurrence of the events, namely by resting on the \textit{network observations}.
+(i) first, the rigorous definition of the Stimulation Model is provided.
+Then, the resolution of the SM identification problem is formally stated.
+In detail, the latter consists in the estimation of a certain Boolean matrix, which encodes the stimulation pattern of the network components by a set of events, by exploiting the cameras collected data in correspondence to the occurrence of the events, namely by resting on the \textit{network observations}.

-A subsequent detailed characterization of both the events set and the network observation in probabilistic terms leads to the design of a SM identification procedure based on some deep embedded features.
-More in detail, this exploits the GMM interpretation of the given network observations model and envisages an AE to face the possible dimensionality issues, while solving a Maximum A-Posteriori estimate on the encoded features.
+(ii) the detailed characterization of both the events set and the network observation is derived in probabilistic terms leading to the design of a SM identification procedure based on some deep embedded features.
+More in detail, the outlined identification solution exploits the GMM interpretation of the given network observations model and envisages an AE to face the possible dimensionality issues, while solving a Maximum A-Posteriori estimate on the encoded features.

+The choice of exploiting GMMs is motivated by the fact that these are a valuable statistical tool for modeling densities.
+In particular, these are flexible enough to approximate any given density with high accuracy, hence they turn out to be a suitable approximate model for the cameras' observations.
+On the other side, AEs have been proven to be a valuable technique for dimensionality reduction, with superior performance with respect to both linear (e.g., Principal Component Analysis) and non-linear (e.g., isomap) methods~\cite{wang2016auto}.

 The effectiveness of the outlined SM identification solution is assessed by evaluating some suitably defined performance metrics in an extensive simulation campaign.

 {\textbf{Paper structure - }} Some mathematical preliminaries on the GMMs and the AEs are given in Section~\ref{sec:preliminaries}.
 Section~\ref{sec:problem} is devoted to the formal definition of the SM for a given VSN, and then to the statement the SM identification problem.
 Section~\ref{sec:methodology} focuses on the SM characterization, describing the stochastic models of the events and the network observations.
 The outlined GMM-based SM identification solution is then illustrated in Section~\ref{sec:identification}.
 Section~\ref{sec:numerical_results} reports the numerical results aiming at validating the designed procedure.
 The main conclusions are drawn in Section~\ref{sec:conclusion}.